 SM: But I still agree with Chris, I think you want to get carbon steel for your eggs.

 CK: We haven't asked one question, which is how much if I'm doing let's say two scrambled eggs, two eggs, I will add two tablespoons of oil olive oil to the pan and eight-inch pan.
-Sometimes I think Sarah was onto this, you don't add enough oil to the pin.
+Sometimes I think Sara was onto this, you don't add enough oil to the pin.
 So, if I'm cooking and cast iron or carbon steel, I will use extra oil because that'll coat the surface of the pan between the food and the metal.
 So, when you have insufficient oil, that can be a problem and most of that oil doesn't get absorbed by the food anyway, it just sits in the pan.
 So, make sure you use a little extra as well.
 But I think we're agreed carbon steel is probably the way to go.

 SM: I agree.